dpacassi/UltimateDrupalReference/README.md

 ### Multisite
 - [Domain Access](https://www.drupal.org/project/domain) - The Domain Access project is a suite of modules that provide tools for running a group of affiliated sites from one Drupal installation and a single shared database.

+### Performance
+- [Advanced CSS/JS Aggregation](https://www.drupal.org/project/advagg) - AdvAgg allows you to improve the frontend performance of your site.
+- [Apache Solr Search](https://www.drupal.org/project/apachesolr) - This module integrates Drupal with the Apache Solr search platform.
+- [CDN](https://www.drupal.org/project/cdn) - This module provides easy Content Delivery Network integration for Drupal sites.
+It changes file URLs, so that files (CSS, JS, images, fonts, videos …) are downloaded from a CDN instead of your web server.
+- [DB Maintenance](https://www.drupal.org/project/db_maintenance) - DB maintenance optimizes administrator-selected tables in the database during regular cron.php executions.
+- [Memcache API and Integration](https://www.drupal.org/project/memcache) - This module provides integration between Drupal and Memcached.

 ### SEO / Analytics
 - [Google Analytics](https://www.drupal.org/project/google_analytics) - Adds the Google Analytics web statistics tracking system to your website.
 - [Metatag](https://www.drupal.org/project/metatag) - The Metatag module allows you to automatically provide structured metadata, aka "meta tags", about a website.
 - [Pathauto](https://www.drupal.org/project/pathauto) - The Pathauto module automatically generates URL/path aliases for various kinds of content (nodes, taxonomy terms, users) without requiring the user to manually specify the path alias.
 - [Piwik Web Analytics](https://www.drupal.org/project/piwik) - Adds the Piwik web statistics tracking system to your website.
 - [Redirect](https://www.drupal.org/project/redirect) - Manage custom site redirects.
+- [SEO Checklist](https://www.drupal.org/project/seo_checklist) - The Drupal SEO Checklist uses best practices to check your website for proper search engine optimization.
+It eliminates guesswork by creating a functional to-do list of modules and tasks that remain.
 - [Simple XML sitemap](https://www.drupal.org/project/simple_sitemap) - Every webpage needs an automatic XML sitemap generator for SEO reasons.
 This module aims to be a replacement for the xmlsitemap module for Drupal 8.

 ### Security